 Eat All of the Pastries

-I wouldn't call myself a pastry person, but I turned into one in Portugal.
+What Portugal itinerary would be complete without a note on something sweet?
+Now, I wouldn't call myself a pastry person, but I turned into one in Portugal.
 O-M-G, this country makes great pastries!
 Although I'm gluten sensitive, I sacrificed myself to indulge in the famous Pastel de Nata, and it was worth every bite.
 You can find a bakery/pastry shop at nearly every corner in the major cities and none of the them (and we went to several) disappointed us.
-I'm salivating as I write this...
+I'm salivating as I write this Portugal itinerary...

 Leave your answers below!